 Attendance, participation, group work, and an online component are mandatory.

-After completing the core courses in Relational Database Design with SQL, plus Business Analysis and Systems Design, students may complete ORBG 1105 prior to the two specific Agile courses.
+After completing the core courses in Relational Database Design with SQL, plus Business Analysis and Systems Design, students may then complete the Agile courses in sequence.

-This credential was developed by Kevin Cudihee, Program Head for BCIT Computing Part-time Studies, in conjunction with Ed Rubuliak and other subject matter experts.
+This credential was developed by Kevin Cudihee, Program Head for BCIT Computing Part-time Studies, in conjunction with Ed Rubuliak, Chief Instructor.

 Agile course concepts and development was led by Ed Rubuliak.
 Systems Analysis and Database courses were developed and are delivered by Ed Rubuliak, Frank Wegener, Glen Elliott, Pauline Panek, Mark Bacchus and Benjamin Yu.